Running on Empty

 Your body prefers a steady source of fuel throughout the day to stabilize your blood sugar.
-When it doesn’t get it, it gets stressed and wonders when the next meal is coming.
+When it doesn’t get the nourishment it needs, your body is stressed, wondering when the next meal is coming.

 What Happens When Your Body is Stressed?

-- And, of course, your body keeps searching for that food source, so later in the day, it can create cravings and cause you to overeat.
+- And, of course, your body keeps searching for that food source, so later in the day, it can create cravings and cause you to do what feels like overeating.

 And remember, when you eat a big dinner late in the evening no wonder you’re not hungry in the morning.
 Set yourself up to feel hunger in the morning.
 Try and have an earlier and lighter dinner.